7-75/NEXUS/README.md

 # BRAWLMC-NEXUS
-Faction nexus to protect factions
+Nexus system to protect your nexus

+Join the discord at https://discord.gg/Wpen4EsM